SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationDocumentation.md

 ---
-title: Documentation for Geolocation action in SharePoint Adaptive Card Extension
+title: Location capabilities in Adaptive Card Extension
-description: Geolocation is a new action that the SharePoint Adaptive Card Extension framework supports, which enables third party developers to come up with their location specific scenarios. ms.date: 03/04/2022 ms.prod: sharepoint ms.localizationpriority: high
+description: Geolocation is a new action that the SharePoint Adaptive Card Extension framework supports, which enables third party developers to come up with their location specific scenarios. ms.date: 04/06/2022 ms.prod: sharepoint ms.localizationpriority: high
 ---